Country code – DM

 Registered Address – IBCs must maintain a registered office in Dominica and must appoint a Dominican resident as the registered agent.

 General Meeting – Annual general meetings are not mandatory and can be held anywhere.
 Meetings can be held by telephone or other electronic means; alternatively, directors, as well as shareholders, may vote by proxy.

 Re-domiciliation – A foreign entity can continue as Dominica IBC, and vice versa.

 Compliance –A company is required to keep accounting records, which can be kept both in Dominica and in any other country of the world, and can be managed by electronic files or programs.

-There is no requirement to file accounts, tax or annual return with the authorities.
+Companies incorporated in 2019 may be required to file accounts, tax and annual return with the authorities.

 - Shareholders not disclosed

 - Corporate shareholders permitted